Reading Writing Center

 - 1.0 unit (45 hours attendance required).

 An ENGLB class is graded on a Credit/No Credit basis, and no lectures are given.
+Hours will be tracked through the reporting tools via Zoom.

 You are welcome to begin working in the online RWC as soon as the class appears on your Canvas dashboard (usually four hours after registration).
 From day one of Week 1, English professors and Instructional Assistants are available and eager to help students meet the challenges of the new semester.
 Check CRC's RWC Faculty and Staff Availability schedule to find out which IAs and faculty are available at certain times.